ChameleonCloud/docs/source/technical/discovery.rst

 Chameleon supports fine-grained resource discovery for experimentation, which means that you can identify a specific node, view the node's hardware maintenance history and reserve it for repeated use.

 All physical resources available in Chameleon are described in the Chameleon resource registry.
 The resource registry is based on the `Reference API from the Grid'5000 project <https://www.grid5000.fr/mediawiki/index.php/API>`_.
-Users can consult the registry via the resource discovery web interface or directly via REST APIs.
+Users can consult the registry via the resource discovery GUI or directly via REST APIs.

 .. note:: Some resource discovery features are available through the `Chameleon Portal <https://chameleoncloud.org>`_, while others are available **only** through the REST APIs.